What are “sustainable materials”?

 We want to use 100% sustainably farmed cotton by 2020.
 In 2019 97% of all our textiles were made using cotton from a sustainable source.
-Sustainability feels good – both for you when you wear our garments and for the people who help product them.
-And for the environment too.
+Sustainability feels good – both for you when you wear our garments and for the people who help produce them.

 Obviously “Cotton made in Africa” comes from Africa.
 But what else does it mean?

-In addition to organic cotton and Cotton made in Africa, we also use Repreve® recycled polyester.
-Within the Repreve® process, polyester fibres are derived from recycled PET bottles.
-The bottles are collected, chopped, ground, melted, and reformulated into a new chip.
-This Repreve® chip is then processed into recycled fibres.
-One pair of jeans or one jacket can be made from every eight recycled bottles.
+The recycled polyester fibres we use are called REPREVE®.
+After being melted down, the PET bottles are reformulated into a chip before being processed into recycled fibres.
+From old to new – one pair of jeans or one jacket can be made from every eight recycled PET bottles.

-The advantages of using recycled polyester are obvious: in contrast to the production process of new polyester, the Repreve® process requires less oil.
-CO2 emissions are also reduced and fewer chemicals applied.
-The carbon footprint of garments produced using the Repreve® process is substantially lower than garments made using virgin polyester fibres.
+The advantages of using recycled polyester are obvious.
+Unlike the production process of new polyester, the REPREVE® process requires less oil.
+It creates lower CO₂ emissions and requires fewer chemicals.
+The carbon footprint of a REPREVE® product is substantially lower than one made using virgin polyester fibres.

 Recycled cotton is taken from pre-consumer off-cuts and post-consumer waste, like old clothes.
 The material is cut into smaller pieces and then spun to new cotton yarn.

-Every time you purchase a FSC certified product you contribute to the conservation of forest resources.
-The FSC® label shows the wood used to make the product comes from well-managed forests and has been certified in line with the strict environmental, social and economic standards of the Forest Stewardship Council®.
+Every time you purchase a FSC® certified product you contribute to the conservation of forest resources.
+The FSC® logo shows the wood used to make the product comes from well-managed forests and has been certified in line with the strict environmental, social and economic standards of the Forest Stewardship Council®.
 To obtain FSC® certification, ten standard global principles and 56 criteria apply.